 The first jewel designer Yves [pronounced in the Italian manner, Eve-ess] Spinelli created was stacking bands linked together with chic little jump rings connecting them.
 Almost from the moment Yves started wearing it, people asked if he could create one of the Galaxy rings for them.
 Flash forward a few years after Spinelli Kilcollin was established in 2009 and it became an international jewelry brand with any number of variations of the ring, each named after a constellation, many studded with diamonds.
 Today, there are also amazing diamond and gold hoop earrings and Zodiac ball pendants in the jewelry collection with diamonds set in the shape of astrological constellations.
 “Diamonds have always fascinated me,” says Yves.
 “They come from hundreds of miles inside the earth, and may even be billions of years old.
 I sometimes like to stare at the brilliant light refractions in a diamond and ponder this small time capsule.”

 Single Stone – Antique Chic

 Single Stone was launched from a place of love by Ari and Corina Madilian who are a couple in life and work.
-Originally the company solely focused on engagement rings and wedding bands.
+Originally the company solely focused on diamond engagement rings and wedding bands.
 Today, Single Stone has all kinds of vintage inspired jewelry.
-The new pieces are made to look old with oxidized yellow gold and vintage diamonds recycled from antique jewels.
+The new jewelry pieces are made to look old with oxidized yellow gold and vintage diamonds recycled from antique jewels.
 “We love vintage diamonds in particular because of their imperfect beauty,” explains Ari Madilian.
 “We love knowing that each and every stone is a one-of-a-kind and was cut by hand over one hundred years ago.”
 While old stones may not be graded on the same scale as contemporary gems Corina says that is actually what they like about the gems, “We celebrate all that a vintage diamond has to offer and choose to highlight its unique features rather than camouflage them.”